Bshara23/virtual-board/README.md

 ## 🚀 Future Scope <a name = "future_scope"></a>

-Here's a list of features that has or has not been implemented yet:

-- [x] Multiplayer for teacher and students
+- [ ] Multiplayer for teacher and students